 - and finally, you will overcome the language barrier with your users.

 Remember: every accomplishment starts with a decision to try.
-So let’s decide to try these apps and accomplish something really big!
+So let’s decide to try to customize your Jira Service Desk and accomplish something really big!

 To find more info about our apps, such as user documentation or recorded webinars, go to our Support webpage .
 Drop us a line via built-in LiveChat, if you need personalized help.